5 Statistical Inference and Hypothesis Testing

 data: table_marital

-To check whether the test assumptions are satisfied, we inspect the expected frequencies:
+To check whether the chi-square approximation is appropriate, we inspect the expected frequencies under independence:

 chisq_marital$expected